Star striker Karim Benzema out of World Cup with thigh tear – KION546

 Benzema was France’s top scorer at the 2014 World Cup but did not play in France’s victorious 2018 World Cup campaign because he was still exiled from the team for his alleged role in a sex-tape scandal with then-France teammate Mathieu Valbuena.

-With his relationship with Deschamps repaired he scored freely for France, with 10 goals in 16 games since coming back to reach 37 overall, and formed a great partnership with Kylian Mbappe.

-He won the hearts of French fans and cemented his place in the affections of Madrid’s equally demanding supporters.
-Benzema won five Champions League titles and has moved up to second place in the famed Spanish giant’s all-time scoring list with 329 goals.

-At last year’s European Championship, Benzema looked sharp and was France’s top scorer with four goals.
+France coach Didier Deschamps recalled him for last year’s European Championship, where he was France’s top scorer with four goals.

 Earlier this week Benzema gave reassuring news in an extract of an interview with L’Equipe’s television channel, which was set to air on Sunday.